Acostill/scipts/readme.txt

 4: Open your .bash_profile file by running the following command.
 $ open ~/.bash_profile

-5: Once your .bash_profile is open in the default text editor, copy the following the lines below.
-There should be no duplicates. export PATH=$PATH:~/scripts alias makesite=bash\ makesite alias edit=bash\ edit
+5: Once your .bash_profile is open in the default text editor, copy the following lines below.
+(If you've done this step, no need for duplicates) export PATH=$PATH:~/scripts alias makesite=bash\ makesite alias edit=bash\ edit